BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 ## Part 1: Soliciting User Input (15% of the Implementation Grade)

-Complete an input prompt asking the user to input an integer representing the number of kids who need assistance (this is by far the quicker part).
+In `main()`, complete an input prompt asking the user to input an integer representing the number of kids who need assistance (this is by far the quicker part).
+You will pass these values to your `computeAssitance` function, and print the resulting financial assistance returned by `computeAssistance`.

 ## Part 2: Financial Assistance Calculator (85% of the Implementation Grade)

-Create a method `double computeAssistance(double income, int numKids)`, and fill in the method that computes the proper amount of assistance, following the rules above.
+Create a method `double computeAssistance(double income, int numKids)`.
+This function will go inside your class, along with your `main()` function.
+Fill in the method that computes the proper amount of assistance, following the rules above.

 ```java
 /* Compute the amount of financial assistance given to a family,